 5. Chanterelle Mushrooms

-Chanterelle mushrooms are one of the best-known mushrooms in the wild and are sought after by chefs and mushroom foragers alike.
+Chanterelle mushrooms are one of the best-known of all wild mushrooms, and are sought after by chefs and mushroom foragers alike.

 This bright yellow mushroom has a sweet and peppery flavor which pairs perfectly with eggs.
 And because many of its compounds are fat-soluble, chanterelle is great when cooked in cream or butter and served on toast or over pasta.